demorunner/Blinkit-Sales-Analysis-Dashboard/README.md

 ### Dashboard Visualizations 🎨

 The dashboard is composed of several interactive charts and visualizations, each designed to answer specific business questions.
 Below is a breakdown of the charts and their objectives.
-You should add a screenshot for each chart to visually represent the analysis.

 * **Total Sales by Fat Content:** A Donut Chart is used to analyze the impact of fat content on total sales.